1. Introduction

 As we have discussed before, we want to calculate the ratio of a single

 purchase item to the total purchase value.
-We therefore need to calculate
+We calculate

 value / value_total * 100